tobias/splice/README.md

   up with the particulars of the tuple space data model, and the implicit selection of coordinated/exclusive writes via blocking `read`, etc)
 * Operational Transforms
+* So, so much more.
+At some point, developing a full and proper splice bibliography will be mandatory, credit where credit is due, etc.

 ## Thanks

 ## License